vivek42/schema-drawer/README.md

 These tasks are:

 ### 1. Create basic web application using Spring MVC.
 Under this task a simple web application will be implemented which should be able to consume a SQLite database file from     the user.
-This task is further divided into subtasks -
+This task is further divided into subtasks

   a.
-Setup eclipse, install Spring tool kit in the eclipse, setup git as version control
+Setup Eclipse, install Spring tool kit in the eclipse, setup git as version control
   b.
-Install MySql/SQLite
+Install MySql/ SQLite
   c.
-Write a basic hello world web application using spring MVC.
+Write a basic hello world web application using Spring MVC.
   d.
 Add functionality of reading the data from text box from the home page and storing it in database.
   e.
 Generate Exception events and store them in database for debugging.
   f.
 Add file browser widget in the home page and store file content in the database.
   g.
-Display stored files in form of a clickable list in a seperate page.
+Display stored files in form of a clickable list in a separate page.
   h.
 Display content of the file when the link on the file name is clicked.
   i.
-Design/Refactor the layout of UI to make it look good.
+Design the layout of UI to make it look good.

 ### 2. Create build scripts to build, deploy, and to perform testing.
 Under this task the web application created above will be deployed and tested with build scripts.
 This task is further divided into subtasks -

   a.
-Install clover or similar software to check for code coverage.
+Install Clover or similar software to check for code coverage.
   b.
 Perform unit testing for every source file written so far.
   c.
-Write script to deploy this project from source.
+Learn how to use Selenium, by writing a very basic test.
   d.
-Write selenium script to check the content upload from text box.
+Write script to build and deploy this project from source.
   e.
-Write selenium script to check the content upload from file.
+Write Selenium script to check the content upload from text box.
   f.
+Write Selenium script to check the content upload from file.
+  g.
 Write command line script to perform unit testing over the project which reports success/errors and also the time elapsed and code coverage.
   g.
-Write command line script to perform selenium testing which reports unexpected behaviour and exception events
+Write command line script to perform Selenium testing which reports unexpected behavior and exception events.

 ### 3. Research SchemaCrawler to draw schema.